SoulFireMage/Katiya_Starship/content/mathsummaries/Lie Theory_ Leverage Map.md

 But SU(2) is simply connected; SO(3) ≅ SU(2)/{±I} has π₁ = ℤ/2.

-**Why this matters:** Electrons are spin-½ = representations of SU(2) that don't descend to SO(3).
+**Importance:** Electrons are spin-½ = representations of SU(2) that don't descend to SO(3).
 A 2π rotation gives a factor of -1.
 This is *why* spinors exist—the algebra is the same, but the groups differ, and spinors see the covering group.

 ---